Louisiana payroll tax and registration guide

 New Louisiana Employer: Register with the Louisiana Workforce Commission

-• You will need to register with this department if you have employees that work in Louisiana.
-If your business is located out of the state, but some of your employee's primary work location is in Louisiana, you will need to register with this agency.
+• Even if your business is located out of the state, if some of your employee's primary work location is in Louisiana, you must register with this agency

 • New employers generally have a rate between 0.09% and 6.20%, depending on the industry.
-The unemployment insurance taxable wage base is $7,700.
+The unemployment insurance taxable wage base is $7,700

 Paying employees in other states?